#1 What is Singaporean Savings Bonds?

 #4 SSB Returns

 Presented by Seedly Reads, up until Mar.
 2, 2020, the average p.a. return value is 1.63%.
-While this may seem low for some people, bear in mind that it has increased for 0.17% from 1.46% only, ten years ago.
+While this may seem low for some people, bear in mind that it has increased by 0.17% from 1.46% only, ten years ago.

 For an instant, say that you are up to invest $1000 in SSB and kept it in the account for the 10 years we counted – the interest rate that will be added to your investment is the current rate on effect, which is 1.63%, making it to a total of $163 of what you are getting.

 With that said, Singaporean Savings Bond is a good choice to partake if you would like to have a low-risk investment plan.
-In our opinion, buying SSB would be a good option if in your current savings, you have $10,000 or less.
+In our opinion, buying SSB would be a good option if, in your current savings, you have $10,000 or less.
 Or, this could be a feasible recourse for someone who just wants to stash their savings in a place for a few years.

 #5 Get Informed Before You Buy